ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

 ## Ruleset

-The ruleset is mainly based on [osu!mania 4K World Cup 2024](/wiki/Tournaments/MWC/2024_4K#ruleset) and [4 Digit osu!mania World Cup 2024](/wiki/Tournaments/4DM/2024#ruleset).
+The ruleset is primarily based on rulesets used in the [osu!mania 4K World Cup 2024](/wiki/Tournaments/MWC/2024_4K#ruleset) and [4 Digit osu!mania World Cup 2024](/wiki/Tournaments/4DM/2024#ruleset).

 - Any general rules not shown below but listed in the reference tournament are still valid.

 ### Tournament rules

 1. The Touhou Project Mania Cup 3rd (THMC 4th) is a 2 versus 2 double-elimination team tournament, played on the osu!mania game mode (4K variant).
-2. If no referee is available at match time, the match will be postponed.
+2. If no referee is available at match time, the match will be postponed to a later time.
-3. Failed players' scores still get added to the team score.
+3. Failed players' scores will still count towards team scores.
-4. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins are allowed.
+4. Use of visual settings to alter background dim or disable beatmap elements like storyboards and skins are allowed.
    - Custom skin elements must not be used to alter core gameplay elements or mechanics.
 5. If a game ends in a draw, it will be nullified and the beatmap replayed, called a *rematch*.
 6. Teams may ask for a rematch if a team member encounters technical difficulties while playing.